 If you’ve got a natural flair for cooking and know which flavours can tantalise taste buds then you’re well on your way to creating a catering business.
 This is what will make customers want to keep coming back for more, after all!
 The other side to catering can be tough, however, as this is a heavily regulated industry.
 You must consider premises, licences, equipment, waste, food safety, product and supplier traceability, hygiene, storage, transport, menus, VAT and pricing, plus other legislation.
 Catering is not a light-hearted business endeavour, it’s an all or nothing deal.

 Pop up restaurants are growing in popularity.
 They’re a firm favourite in summer and there’s lots of opportunities to take advantage of during festival season, and then there’s the Christmas markets in winter.
 Like any catering business you need to arrange licenses, manage food standards, hygiene, and transport.
 Assuming you’ve managed to arrange all of these factors, then all that you really need to get started is a van and some quality ingredients to entice punters.
 Why not test your pop up restaurant at a food festival first!

 Childcare is one of those services which are always going to be in demand as there is no shortage of working parents in the UK.
 Child safety is obviously paramount in this line of work, so an up to date Disclosure and Barring Service check (DBS, formerly CRB check) is an absolute must-have.
 You will need other certificates or licenses to be able to operate, such as food hygiene and first aid.
-You can find out more on the gov.uk website – in fact, there’s a Childcare Business Grant available from the UK Government if you’re setting up a childminder, nursery or after school service.
+You can find out more on the gov.uk website – in fact, there’s a UK Government Childcare Business Grants scheme if you’re setting up a childminder, nursery or after school service.

 This is not an easy job either, so make sure that you are fit and healthy enough to take on responsibility for other people’s children.
 If you’re renting you might also need to check whether you can operate a childcare business from the property before setting up shop.